Introduction

 Conclusion

-Yes, ML isn’t a new technology, but it has become a global trend — today researchers have enough accessible information to train their models, available computing power is greater than ever, so the opportunities are limitless.
-If you are interested in Machine Learning development or have any questions feel free to contact us!
+Yes, ML isn’t a new technology, but it has become a global trend — today researchers have enough access to information to train their models.
+More computing power is than ever is available, so the opportunities are limitless.
+If you are interested in Machine Learning development or have any questions, feel free to contact us!